I don't lie: Dassault CEO responds to Rahul on Rafale deal

 On the pricing issue, the CEO said that the present aircraft are cheaper by 9 per cent.
 “The price of 36 was exactly the same when you compare with 18 flyaway.
 36 is the double of 18, so as far as I was concerned, it should have been double the price.
 But because it was government to government, there was some negotiation; I had to decrease the price by 9 per cent.
 The price of Rafale in a flyaway condition is less expensive in the 36 contract than the 126 contract,” he said.

-When asked about the initial agreement with Hindustan Aeronautics Limited and the subsequent breakdown of talks with the Indian PSU for production of Rafale jets, the Dassault CEO said that if the initial deal of 126 jets went through they would not have hesitated to work with HAL and Mukesh Ambani-led Reliance.
+When asked about the initial agreement with Hindustan Aeronautics Limited and the subsequent breakdown of talks with the Indian PSU for production of Rafale jets, the Dassault CEO said that if the initial deal of 126 jets went through they would not have hesitated to work with HAL and Reliance.

 “It’s because the 126 didn’t go smooth that the government of India had to reconfigure to urgently acquire 36 from France.
 And then I took the decision to continue with Reliance, and HAL even said in the last few days that they were not interested to be part of the offset.
 So, it has been done by my decision and the decision of Reliance to invest in a new private company,” added Trappier.